 Myron L® Company Standard Solutions have an accuracy of ±1% based on values published in the International Critical Tables and traceable to the National Institute of Standards and Technology.

-The conductivity Standard Solutions and pH Buffers listed below are used for factory calibration.
+The conductivity Standard Solutions and pH Buffers listed below are used for factory and/or user calibration.

 - Regular use of these solutions is recommended to ensure specified instrument accuracy.

-- pH Sensor Storage Solution is recommended for keeping the pH sensor wet.
+- pH Sensor Storage Solution is recommended for keeping the pH sensor hydrated.

 - Myron L® solutions are available in quart/1 ltr., gallon/3,8 ltr. and 2 oz./59 ml plastic bottles, ready to use.